GTreasury Logo

 ASC 830 provides guidelines on how to determine the functional currency of an entity.
 This is typically an election made by management based on the economic environment in which the company operates — but the process is more complex than that.

-• Restoring Economic Integrity When Hedging Foreign Currency Cash Sweep Transactions
+• Restoring Economic Integrity in Foreign Currency Hedging

 Treasuries use cash pooling — also known as a cash sweeping system — to provide liquidity to legal entities, aggregate cash for investment or to accelerate debt repayment.